grdw/lorikeet/_posts/2017-12-26-end-of-the-year.md

     First off: this year was my Red Light Radio debut.
 It was a great one hour with the good as always, great DJ and buddy: Eindbaas.
 You can check it out on my Mixcloud <sr>https://www.mixcloud.com/lorikeet/</sr> (they misspelled my name as Lori Keet but hey, that's how the cookie crumbles).
-Ofcourse I've fond memories of the Arribada night, Tropicalismo and Woodstock69 and hopefully we'll see a return next year?
+Of course I've fond memories of the Arribada night, Tropicalismo and Woodstock69 and hopefully we'll see a return next year?
   </p>